Chirag1994/8-Week-SQL-Challenge/Case Study #5 - Data Mart/C. Before & After Analysis.md

 | -------------------------------- | ------------------------------- | ---------- | ----- |
 | 2345878357                       | 2318994169                      | -26884188  | -1.15 |

+#### Total Sales Comparison: 4 Weeks Before and After 2020-06-15

+1. **Insights**:

+   - The total sales decreased by approximately $26.88 million after the baseline date compared to the four weeks before.
+   - This corresponds to a reduction of approximately 1.15% in sales during the four weeks after the baseline date compared to the four weeks before.

 ### 2. What about the entire 12 weeks before and after?

 ```sql